 3. Poll your audience (students, peers, parents) to assess pre-knowledge on a topic or lesson.

-4. Share the poll questions and graph of the results in your shared assessment document with your instructor.
+4. Share the poll questions and graph of the results in your TES Blendspace with your instructor.

 Next move on to Progress Monitoring